wouter-veeken/wouter.tech/content/blog/creating-a-responsive-layout-in-flare-topnav.md

 ![Responsive design in MailChimp Knowledge Base][img mailchimp kb example]

-In fact, I did my best to borrow (i.e. steal) the best parts of MailChimp's KB for my own design for the [Visit Connect Help][vc help].
-The rest of this post discusses a few of the tricks I learned in the process.
+This post explains how to emulate the responsive design of MailChimp's KB in your Flare project, similar to how I did for [this project][vc help].

 ### Disclaimer

 I am not a web designer.
 My HTML and CSS skills are not even that strong.
 Most of what I know is cobbled together from [w3schools][w3schools], [stackoverflow][stackoverflow] and the blogs of true Flare wizards like [Mike Kelley][mike kelly blog] and [Dave Lee][dave lee blog].
 So feel free to trust the advice of pretty much anyone over mine when it comes to design best practices and so on.
 I'm just showing you what I've done, in the hopes it'll be of some use to you!

-## Get stuck in
+## How to do it

-### What you're aiming for
+### Goal

 The example I'm using here has a couple of responsive elements: